GerritCodeReview/plugins_code-owners/resources/Documentation/backend-find-owners-cookbook.md

 ```
 \
 **NOTE:** The `per-file` line from `/OWNERS_BUILD` is not imported, since the
-[file](backend-find-owners.html#fileKeyword) keyword only imports non-restricted
+[file](backend-find-owners.html#fileKeyword) keyword only imports folder code
-code owners.
-Using the [include](backend-find-owners.html#includeKeyword)
+owners.
+Using the [include](backend-find-owners.html#includeKeyword) keyword,
-keyword, that would also consider per-file code owners, is not supported for
+that would also consider per-file code owners, is not supported for `per-file`
-`per-file` lines.
+lines.

 ### <a id="importOtherOwnersFile">Import code owners from other OWNERS file